guruvenkat47/paper-supplement-2016-ABL/README.md

 Authors : Guru Venkat, Hans Fangohr and Anil Prabhakar

+IMPORTANT : It is assumed that you have the Scipy stack installed on your computer.
+Refer to https://www.scipy.org/install.html for more details.

 Run each script for generating the corresponding figure in the paper.
 The data files are in the folder "data/" and so the scripts should run without any hassles.
 All the data are in the 'OVF' format generated from Mumax3.